Pskov State University

 Pskov State University (Pskov SU) is a public university in the Pskov Region of Russia.
 It is one of the 33 flagship universities in Russia.
 Pskov SU was established in 2010 by several other educational institutions in the region.

 History

 Pskov SU was formed on 14 October 2011 by the merger of Pskov State Pedagogical University (PSPU), Pskov State Polytechnic Institute, the Technical College of Construction in Velikiye Luki, Pskov College of Construction and Economics, and Pskov Industrial Technical school.

 In April 2017, Pskov SU became one of the regional flagship universities.

 Pskov State Pedagogical University

 Russian Empire era

 PSPU started on September 1, 1874, with the opening of the Pskov Male Teachers' Training college.
-It was the first educational institution in Pskov Oblast to train teachers at zemstvo schools.
 In October 1909, a new secondary educational institution opened for training teachers for urban schools and primary schools of the Russian Ministry of National Education.